timholy/Rebugger.jl/README.md

 Rebugger is an expression-level debugger for Julia.
-It has no ability to interact with or manipulate call stacks (see [Gallium](https://github.com/Keno/Gallium.jl)), but it can trace execution via the manipulation of Julia expressions.
+It has no ability to interact with or manipulate call stacks (see [Debugger](https://github.com/JuliaDebug/Debugger.jl) or the debugger built into vscode), but it can trace execution via the manipulation of Julia expressions.

 The name "Rebugger" has 3 meanings: